Quinone: Reactions

+Quinones form polymers by formation of hydrogen bonds with ρ-hydroquinone.

 Reduction

 Quinones are oxidizing agents, sometimes reversibly so.
 Relative to benzoquinone, more strongly oxidizing quinones include chloranil and 2,3-dichloro-5,6-dicyano-1,4-benzoquinone (also known as DDQ).

 The oxidizing power of quinones is enhanced by the presence of acids.
 In acidic conditions, quinone undergoes two-electron and two-proton reduction to hydroquinone.

 In alkaline conditions, quinones undergo a reversible single-step, two-electron reduction.
 In neutral conditions, quinones may undergo either a one-proton, two-electron reduction or a two-electron reduction.
 In aprotic media, quinones undergo two-step reduction without protons.
 In the first step, a short-lived semiquinone intermediate is formed.
 In the second step, the semiquinone is reduced into a quinone dianion.

 9,10-Anthraquinone-2,7-disulphonic acid (AQDS) a quinone similar to one found naturally in rhubarb has been used as a charge carrier in metal-free flow batteries.

 Addition

 Quinones undergo addition reaction to form 1,4-addition products.
 An example of 1,4-addition reaction is the addition of hydrogen chloride to form chlorohydroquinone:

-Quinones can undergo Diels-Alder reactions.
+Quinones can undergo Diels–Alder reactions.
 The quinone acts as the dienophile and reacts with a diene at a carbon-carbon double bond.

-In Diels-Alder reactions quinones are used as dienophiles.
+In Diels–Alder reactions quinones are used as dienophiles.
 Historically important syntheses include cholesterol, cortisone, morphine, and reserpine.